mala-project/mala/docs/source/advanced_usage/trainingmodel.rst

 affect performance.
 One way to mitigate this is to use multiple CPUs to load and prepare data, i.e., while one CPU is busy processing data/offloading it to GPU, another CPU can already load the next snapshot into memory.
-To use this so called "prefetching" feature, simply enable the corresponding parameter via
+To use this so called "prefetching" feature, enable the corresponding parameter via

       .. code-block:: python